narojkumar99/android-nearby/connections/README.md

 # Nearby Connections

 [Nearby Connections](https://developers.google.com/nearby/connections/overview)
-is a peer-to-peer networking API that allows apps to easily discover, connect to, and exchange data with nearby devices in real-time, regardless of network connectivity.
+is a peer-to-peer networkings API that allows apps to easily discover, connect to, and exchange data with nearby devices in real-time, regardless of network connectivity.